jajulagnanadeepak/deepakCode-demo/README.md

 # deepakCode-demo
-This is first Git Repository
+This is first Git Repository.
+Myself Deepak